passosedu/profile/README.md

 - Nicknames: You can call me Du, Dudu, Edu, Duda, Ed...
 Choose one or several =P

-- Curiosity: I'm a good-humored guy, a musician in my spare time, I'm going to enjoy talking about investments, cryptocurrencies, technology, science fiction, music, series and sports (my favorites are swimming and biking).
-Oh!
-When I like some new song, I listen it over and over until I get sick of it hahah =D
+- Curiosities: I'm a pretty chill guy and I like to play guitar in my free time.
+I'm totally up to talk about investments, cryptocurrencies, traveling, tech, sci-fi, music, TV shows, movies, and sports (I'm currently into biking and doing some calisthenics exercises).